MasashiFukuzawa/google-calendar-integration-tester/README.md

 ### Use deno script

+- NOTE:
-NOTE: Manual operation is required for Google's two-factor authentication.
+  - Manual operation is required for Zoom and Google authentication.
+  - For test cases, please modify `setting.ts` according to your own requirements.

 ```sh
 $ deno task start